Choquequirao to Machupicchu 8D 7N Challenge

 Cusco - Cachora - Santa Rosa

-We pick you up from your hotel at 5:30 a.m. so we will be arriving at Cachora town at 9:00 a.m. in the morning where we will have our breakfast while we arrange the equipment on mules and horses.
-Already from the village of Cachora we can observe the majestic Padrayoc snow covered peaks, the highest is 5482 m.a.s.l.
-The hike on this first day is 21.70 km or 8 hours.
-On the way we will observe Padrayoc and Wayna Cachora snow covered peaks.
-We can appreciate the beautiful change of the landscape from precipices to snowy mountains.
-The walk starts quite flat with views to snow covered peaks and small farms on the step mountainsides.
-From the viewpoint of Capuliyoc, where we might see condors, the descent towards the Apurímac Canyon starts.
-As the vegetation is changing from Agave and Tuna cactus forest to dwarftree forest we have lunch break at Chiquisqa (1950 m.a.s.l.).
-From here we continue the descent to the abundant Apurímac River in 1550 m.a.s.l. in the impressing deep canyon of the same name.
-After a short brake at the river we start the steep climb towards Santa Rosa, where we camp for the night in a small sugarcane plantation (2115 m.a.s.l.).
+The hike begins fairly flat with views of snow-capped peaks and small farms on the mountain slopes.
+From the viewpoint of Capuliyoc, where we can see condors, the descent into the Apurimac Canyon begins.
+As the vegetation is changing from Agave and Tuna cactus forest to a dwarf forest, we have lunch at Chiquisca (1950 m.a.s.l.).
+From here we continue the descent to the abundant Apurimac River at 1550 m.a.s.l. in the impressive deep canyon of the same name.
+After a brief stop at the river, we begin the steep ascent to Santa Rosa, where we camp for the night in a small sugar cane plantation (2115 m.a.s.l.).

 Day 02